 One step forward, one step back for Ottawa

-In the early stages of the second period, it appeared that there would be no fresh start for the Senators as Kadri broke in on a breakaway and had four attempts from behind the Ottawa goal line to bank the puck off Condon but failed to convert.
+In the early stages of the second period, it appeared that there would be no fresh start for the Senators as Kadri swept in on a breakaway and had four attempts from behind the Ottawa goal line to bank the puck off Condon but failed to convert.

 Surviving the early pressure allowed Ottawa to start to get into the game.
 Midway through the period, Mark Stone hit Johnny Oduya with a cross-ice pass at the Leafs blue line, allowing him to move in alone.

-Oduya, who committed the giveaway that Marner turned into a goal in the opening minutes, made up for his early error by ripping a slap shot past Frederik Andersen to put Ottawa on the board.
+Oduya, who had committed the giveaway that Marner turned into a goal in the opening minutes, made up for his early error by ripping a slap shot past Frederik Andersen to put Ottawa on the board.

 The Senators had a chance to fully flip the momentum when Karlsson drew a penalty behind the Toronto net, but Ottawa failed to get much pressure on Andersen.
 That failure to convert would come back to haunt them as Tom Pyatt took a holding penalty not long after.